 May 2025

-Minneapolis Police Encrypts
+Minneapolis Police encrypts

 In the city where George Floyd was killed, police encrypt all dispatch traffic.